ThomasVroom/Fianco/README.md

  - not too close to the leaf nodes (need time to correct a faulty null move)
 - multicut
 - improve eval function
-- binary board + add/remove from one board instead of deepclone?
+- binary board + add/remove from one board instead of deepclone / keep zobrist hash as variable of gamestate?
 - opening book
+- PN search?
 - optimize time alocation
-- PN search?

 |                        | NegaMax | NegaMaxID | NegaMaxPlus | NegaMaxQS |
 |------------------------|:-------:|:---------:|:-----------:|:---------:|